CMSgov/price-transparency-guide/README.md

 MINOR version when attributes/values are introduced or removed in a backwards compatible manner, and PATCH version when backwards compatible bug fixes are introduced.

 The major version will be finalized to 1.0.0 for the schema to adhere to the July 2022 implementation date.
+Versioning of the schema can be tracked in the VERSION.md file.